ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

 > In the mapping files I create, there are 248 colors named in Chinese and 977 colors named in English.
 Personally, I thought some color names used in English were less intuitive.
 And as a native Chinese speaker, I am more familiar with those Chinese color names, So in the following examples on color naming, I will use the Chinese name mapping file (I will provide translation or description).

 ## Distance Between Colors
 Consider the RGB color space.
 If we set each color intensity as the axis of the rectangular coordinates, we can form a $255^3$ size cube.
-Points inside the cube representing different colors (consider only the integer value).
+Points inside the cube represent different colors (consider only the integer value).

 {{< figure
   src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/RGB_color_solid_cube.png/1024px-RGB_color_solid_cube.png"